davhunt/instruments/masi/readme.md

 ## MASI (Multidimensional Acculturative Stress Inventory)

-This questionnaire only pertains to participants who identify as being multicultural; therefore, only participants who have selected a non-White ethnic/racial identification in the demographics survey should be presented with this questionnaire.

 ### Versions
+##### masi_b
+This version includes an additional item (i0) explicitly asking whether the participant has a heritage culture; the remaining questions are only displayed for participants who answer in the affirmative.
+Only the English self-report is available.

+##### masi(_a)
-The MASI questionnaire is currently on the original release.
-Only the English self report is available.
+This is the original version used by the NDCLab.
+It only included the English self report and was limited to participants who selected a non-White ethnic/racial identification in the demographics survey.
+This version is now deprecated.

 ### Scoring Script